ServiceNowDevProgram/example-instancescan-checks/README.md

 ## Category: Manageability

+### Address any approvals assigned to Inactive user
+Address any approvals assigned to inactive users by reviewing and reassigning them to active users to maintain workflow continuity

 ### Avoid using javascript "document" object in Portal
 Always avoid using native js "document" object for DOM manipulation in service portal.
 Instead we should use AngularJS equivalent capabilities to achieve the same.